 - If you would like to perform at Zimfest 2022, please read this information before completing your application.

 - Then complete and submit your performer application.
 Any applications accepted after February 28, 2022 will either be wait-listed or denied outright.

 - You will receive a confirmation email that your application has been received.

-- We will notify you in April with our decision about which applicants will be invited to perform.
+- We will notify you in late March with our decision about which applicants will be invited to perform.
 Proposed performance times will be sent to all selected performers before online registration opens.

 Zimfest pays performers at the ticketed evening concerts a modest fee.
 In addition, all performers in bands accepted by Zimfest are eligible to claim free admission to one evening (ticketed) concert.
-Performers accepted for the evening stage may enter that night’s concert for free, and performers on the outdoor (non-ticketed) stage may choose which evening concert for which they would like free admission.
+Please be advised that since evening and outdoor (afternoon) concerts will take place in different venues in 2022, complementary tickets will be limited.
+Performers accepted for the evening stage may enter that night’s concert for free, and performers on the outdoor (non-ticketed) stage may choose which evening concert for which they would like to request free admission.
 Contact people for bands should ensure their band roster is up to date before the festival to ensure complementary admission for performers.
 Zimfest is grateful to all performers who opt to donate the cost of concert tickets rather than claim free admission.